Brexit: No deal without implementing NI protocol, EU says

 The internal market Bill, to be published on Wednesday, would “clearly and consciously” undermine the agreement on the North by revoking requirements for checks between the islands and an obligation for EU state aid rules to apply to the North, the Financial Times wrote, citing people familiar with the plans.

-The report, which was not denied by Downing Street, hiked tensions ahead of the start of the latest round of Brexit talks in London on Tuesday.
+The report hiked tensions ahead of the start of the latest round of Brexit talks in London on Tuesday.
 A British government spokesman told The Irish Times there were “outstanding issues” with the Northern Ireland protocol, and that the administration was working on “fallback options” in case these could not be resolved.

 On Monday the British government sought to play down the significance of planned legislation affecting the protocol, insisting that it remains committed to implementing the Brexit withdrawal agreement in full.